Stiftelsen Musikkulturens Främjande

-The Foundation for the Furthering of Music Culture or The Nydahl Collection (Stiftelsen Musikkulturens Främjande) was established in 1920 by Captain Rudolf Nydahl (1882-1973) to manage the collections of musical instruments, manuscripts and other objects related to music that he built up during his lifetime.
+Stiftelsen Musikkulturens Främjande (English: The Foundation for the Furthering of Music Culture) or The Nydahl Collection is a musical museum and an archive of musical manuscripts and letters, located in Stockholm.
+It was established in 1920 by Captain Rudolf Nydahl (1882-1973) to manage the collections of musical instruments, manuscripts and other objects related to music that he built up during his lifetime.

 History

 The foundation was founded by Nydahl in 1920.
 He studied music at Conservatoire de Paris in the beginning of the last century, but eventually returned home to Sweden to manage a wine shop founded by his father.
 The wine shop was located at Stureplan in the district of Östermalm.

 When the Swedish state in 1919 monopolized the trade with alcohol, it expropriated the Nydahl wine shop.
 Rudolf Nydahl used the income to further his great interest in music by creating a music foundation already the following year 1920.
 The objective of this foundation was to establish an institution, in the manner of the Conservatoire de Paris, serving in education and research.
 The institute would collect and maintain an archive of music manuscripts, scores, letters and other music-related material.
 It would also come to acquire and preserve historic musical instruments.